 The production made use of the decorations commonly used for soft-paste porcelain during preceding years: patterns consisting of small bouquets of flowers.
 Gold lace thread was often used, frequently accompanied by a plain blue thread.
 The manufactory produced simple items, in small quantities.
 After the takeover of the Limoges manufactory in 1784 by the Sèvres Royal Manufactory, the shapes and decorations became more detailed and sophisticated.

-Between 1771 and 1774, only porcelain bisque bore a maker’s mark.
-From 1774, under the protection of the Comte d’Artois, the initials of the prince, “CD” were systematically used, a mark that was retained until the manufactory closed in 1796.
+Between 1771 and 1774, only porcelain bisque wore a maker’s mark.
+From 1774, under the protection of the Comte d’Artois, the initials of the prince, “CD” were systematically used, a mark that was kept until the manufactory closed in 1796.
 During manufacture, the objects were hollow-stamped and the colour mark was applied after the decoration, usually in red but sometimes in blue.

 The first half of the 19th century : the founding fathers of porcelain

 After the French Revolution, production resumed and the number of manufactories in the Haute-Vienne region multiplied.
-By 1827, there were already 16 manufactories, and by 1850, more than 30.
-Their history is very complex, as not only were there a lot of them, but they grew and declined in parallel with the political and economic crises.
+By 1827, there were already 16 factories, and by 1850, more than 30.
+Their history is very complex, as not only were there a lot of them, but their success was parallel with the political and economic crises.